 Introduction To Advance SQL Interview Questions And Answers

-So you have finally found your dream job in Advance SQL but are wondering how to crack the Advance SQL Interview and what could be the probable Advance SQL Interview Questions.
-Every interview is different and the scope of a job is different too.
-Keeping this in mind we have designed the most common Advance SQL Interview Questions and Answers to help you get success in your interview.
+So you have finally found your dream job in Advance SQL but are wondering how to crack the 2023 Advance SQL Interview and what could be the probable Advance SQL Interview Questions.
+Every interview is different, and the job scope is different too.
+Keeping this in mind, we have designed the most common Advance SQL Interview Questions and Answers to help you get success in your interview.

-Below is the top Advance SQL Interview Questions that are asked frequently in an interview
+Below are the top Advance SQL Interview Questions that are asked frequently in an interview:

 1. What is a Synonym?

-A synonym allows you to create alternative names for objects inside of the database.
-If an object is renamed, or the schema of an object is changed, a synonym can allow existing applications to continue to use the old names.
-Synonyms can also reference objects in different databases, or even different servers, by using three-part or four-part object names.
-A synonym must reference a database object, and not another synonym.
-Multiple names can be created for a single database object, so long as they all refer directly to the database object.
+A synonym allows you to create alternate names for objects inside the database.
+If an object is renamed or the schema of an object is changed, a synonym can enable existing applications to continue to use the old names.
+Synonyms can reference objects in different databases or servers using three or four-part object names.
+A synonym must reference a database object and not another synonym.
+Multiple terms can be created for a single database object so long as they all refer directly to the database object.

 2. What are the advantages of using Synonyms?

 - SYNONYMs provide a layer of abstraction over the referenced object

 - Allow changes to complicated (multi-part) and lengthy names with a simplified alias as the same server resident object.

 - It provides flexibility for changing the location of objects without changing existing code.